 Former referee, promoter, and booker for WCCW David Manning highlighted Gino Hernandez’s incredible skills on the mic and compared his work to Ric Flair, Jim Cornette, and Michael P.S.
 Hayes.
-"People you’d just hand them the mic, and they’d do it."
-When he met Gino, Manning was in a referee capacity and had been in the business for about 5 years.
+"People, you’d just hand them the mic, and they’d do it."
+When he met Gino, Manning was in a referee capacity and had been in the business for about five years.

 According to famed WCCW play-by-play announcer Bill Mercer, “Gorgeous” Gino (also calling himself the Handsome Halfbreed in previous territories) started to become the person he portrayed at the arenas and on television, becoming almost indistinguishable from his in-ring persona.
 "I think the Gino Hernandez you saw in the ring was very much like the Gino Hernandez outside of the ring," Mercer said.
 "He was one who typically did everything his way."

 In an interview with Devon Nicholson for TheHannibalTV, "Cowboy" Scott Casey remembers how Gino would always act like his wrestling character.
-Still, Casey wasn’t falling for it and would often tell Gino to "just act like a normal person."
+Still, Casey didn’t fall for it and often told Gino to "just act like a normal person."

 The Downward Spiral of Gino Hernandez